ENQUIRE NOW

 07 Nov 2020

 China has a long history of farming and food culture, and cherishing food is one of its long-standing virtues.
-That is why to celebrate World Food Day, Huili School Shanghai organised a series of activities centred around the theme 'Clear Your Plate'.
+That is why to celebrate World Food Day, Hiba Academy Shanghai organised a series of activities centred around the theme 'Clear Your Plate'.

 01 Learning from valuing food The world is currently facing many unprecedented changes, and the COVID-19 pandemic poses multiple challenges to global food safety.
 A country with a large population, like China, must pay close attention to food security.